-If you're considering buying a new home for sale in Rochester MN I've included a general overview of the entire process below.
+If you’re considering buying a new home in Rochester MN I’ve included a general overview of the entire process below.
 If you would like more information or to discuss the specifics of the home buying process, qualifying for a mortgage or any other questions you have about buying, I or one of my buyer specialists would be happy to talk you.
 You can reach me at 507-252-6745 or click here.

 Simplify Your Home Buying Experience

-Buying a house can seems to be an enormous undertaking, be sure to retain the services of a qualified Realtor.
+Buying a house can seem to be an enormous undertaking, be sure to retain the services of a qualified Realtor.
 You can trust our Realtors to always keep your interest first and foremost.
 As qualified professionals, they’ll guide you through the entire home buying experience and assist you in being an informed buyer.